JDoYo/saveyourself/<SaveYourself>_SRS.md

 _&lt;Summarize the major functions the product must perform or must let the user perform.
 Details will be provided in Section 3, so only a high level summary (such as a bullet list) is needed here.
 Organize the functions to make them understandable to any reader of the SRS.
 A picture of the major groups of related requirements and how they relate, such as a top level data flow diagram or object class diagram, is often effective.&gt;_

-  The following is a list of the basic requirements our mobile game must feature:
+  The following is a list of the basic requirements that our mobile game must feature:
   * The game must allow for multiple players to play rounds on a turn-by-turn basis.
   * The game must allow the multiple rounds to be played by each player.
-  * The game must remember scores from previous rounds for each player.
+  * The game must save scores from previous rounds for each player.

   **2.3**** User Classes and Characteristics**